The biggest lie in marketing is almost certainly not what you’re expecting.

 In short, if you run a business, you are already engaged in marketing.
 And you’re doing it all day, every day.

-The question my friend, is whether you’re doing it correctly and intentionally… or not.
+The question my friend, is whether you’re doing it effectively or not.